 The endless darkness that happens in the lives of the people in this crime drama will be a lot to process, to be honest.
 Its eerie narration gave off the same gothic vibes from the movie 1922, which is also a must-see!

-This movie will make you want to dig deep on the realities of our very own justice system.
-Although death penalty has been abolished in the Philippines, it’ll make you think of overpopulated cells and dying prisoners who may or may not be innocent before even having the chance to face trial.
-Will we be seeing change soon?
+This movie will make you want to dig deep into the realities of our very own justice system.
+Although the death penalty has been abolished in the Philippines, it’ll make you think of overpopulated cells and dying prisoners who may or may not be innocent before even having the chance to face trial.
+Will we be seeing the change soon?
 I hope so.

 Bambanti (which means “scarecrow”), focuses on the prejudice of the rich towards the impoverished.
-Belyn (Alessandra de Rossi) plays the role of a single mother who works as a labandera, often tagging her son along as she works for food or cash.
-She would do laundry for her deceased husband’s family, who in exchange would give them food and barter her services to pay off her debts to her in-laws.
+Belyn (Alessandra de Rossi) plays the role of a single mother who works as a labandera.
+Oftentimes, she would bring her son with her while working for food or cash.
+She would do laundry for her deceased husband’s family, in exchange for food and to pay off her debts.

 The conflict begins when her niece, Cristy, loses a gold watch.
 Belyn’s son Popoy (Micko Laurente) is one of the last people who saw the watch, and his father’s family accuses him of stealing it.
 You’d think that they’d have strong proof and evidence against the little boy, right?
 And because they live in a small town where gossip spreads like wildfire, the news of the alleged crime is known to everyone in no time.
 Popoy gets into fights at school as he gets bullied really hard by his classmates, which eventually prompts him to stop studying.